HTS Bioinf - Using the vcpipe staging environment

 Scope

-This document describes how to setup, activate and monitor staging environment (NSC and TSD), and how to define the analyses that should be run.
+This document describes how to setup, activate and monitor the staging environments (NSC and TSD), and how to define the analyses that should be run.

-We also describe some guidelines on appropriate use the staging environments.
-Details of executor
+We also describe some guidelines on the appropriate use the staging environments.
+More details on executor

 and webui